Physics-Aware Neural Operators for Direct Inversion in 3D Photoacoustic Tomography: Materials and Methods

 where $\mathbf{W}$ whitens the data using the noise power across channels, $\mathrm{TV}$ promotes edge-preserving sparsity, and the Tikhonov term stabilizes high-frequency components in low SNR regimes.
 We used a first-order primal–dual scheme (Chambolle–Pock) or accelerated proximal gradient (FISTA), with step sizes set from a power-iteration estimate of $\|\mathbf{H}\|_2$ (or from the CFL limit for time-domain solvers).
 The proximal map for TV used anisotropic shrinkage with optional Huber smoothing for differentiability.
 Nonnegativity was enforced by projection.

-\underline{Practicalities.} (i) \textit{Initialization:} UBP was used as the warm start. (ii) \textit{Regularization:} $\lambda$ and $\mu$ were selected by the discrepancy principle (targeting $\mathbb{E}\|\mathbf{W}(\mathbf{H}\mathbf{x}-\mathbf{y})\|_2^2\approx\text{dof}$) and cross-validated against a sharpness–stability curve; the same $\lambda$ was used across scans unless otherwise stated. (iii) \textit{Stopping:} iterations terminated when the relative objective decrease fell below $10^{-3}$ or the gradient norm plateaued; early stopping was preferred in very low SNR. (iv) \textit{Subsampling and limited view:} when detectors were non-uniform or sparsely sampled, we incorporated quadrature weights in $\mathbf{H}$ and used TV to mitigate null-space artifacts. (v) \textit{Speed-of-sound mismatch:} for mild heterogeneity, we used an effective $c_0$ estimated per scan; for stronger heterogeneity (when applicable), we allowed a spatially varying $c(\mathbf{r})$ in $\mathbf{H}$ while keeping the same adjoint.
+\underline{Practicalities.} (i) \textit{Initialization:} UBP was used as the warm start. (ii) \textit{Regularization:} $\lambda$ and $\mu$ were selected by the discrepancy principle (targeting $\mathbb{E}\|\mathbf{W}(\mathbf{H}\mathbf{x}-\mathbf{y})\|_2^2\approx\text{degree of freedom}$) and cross-validated against a sharpness–stability curve; the same $\lambda$ was used across scans unless otherwise stated. (iii) \textit{Stopping:} iterations terminated when the relative objective decrease fell below $10^{-3}$ or the gradient norm plateaued; early stopping was preferred in very low SNR. (iv) \textit{Subsampling and limited view:} when detectors were non-uniform or sparsely sampled, we incorporated quadrature weights in $\mathbf{H}$ and used TV to mitigate null-space artifacts. (v) \textit{Speed-of-sound mismatch:} for mild heterogeneity, we used an effective $c_0$ estimated per scan; for stronger heterogeneity (when applicable), we allowed a spatially varying $c(\mathbf{r})$ in $\mathbf{H}$ while keeping the same adjoint.

-\underline{Reproducibility.} All reconstructions used identical pre-processing, solver tolerances, and boundary settings; only the regularization weights were tuned as noted above.
-Exact run-time parameters (grid size, $\Delta t$, bandwidths, PML thickness, iteration counts) are reported in the Supplementary Information to ensure full reproducibility.
+All reconstructions used identical pre-processing, solver tolerances, and boundary settings; only the regularization weights were tuned as noted above.
+Exact run-time parameters ($\lambda$, optimizer parameters, iteration counts) are tuned for each inference setting.